bentaylor2/react-structured-data/README.md

 # React Structured Data

-React Structured Data provides an easy way to add structured data to your React Apps with simple, declarative JSX syntax.
+React Structured Data provides an easy way to add structured data to your React apps.
 Structured data is a standardized format for providing information about a page and classifying the page content.
 This library follows guidelines specified at http://schema.org/.

 ## Installation